Trustworthy AI Software Engineers: What Makes an Agentic Engineer Trustworthy?

-\textit{Correctness and reliability are foundational.} An AI software engineer cannot be considered trustworthy if it frequently produces incorrect results or behaves inconsistently.
+\textit{Technical quality is foundational to trust.} An AI software engineer cannot be considered trustworthy if it frequently produces incorrect results or behaves inconsistently.
 Correctness refers to whether outputs meet expected functional requirements, while reliability concerns the system’s ability to deliver acceptable results consistently over time.
-These dimensions are often assessed using traditional quantitative metrics at the model or output level, but their implications extend to system-level trust in engineering workflows.

-\textit{Performance and cost are also necessary dimensions.} Performance includes response time, efficiency, scalability, and resistance to denial-of-service-like behaviours, while cost encompasses developer time, economic expense, hardware usage, and environmental impact.
-An AI agent that is correct but prohibitively slow, resource-intensive, or environmentally unsustainable may still be untrustworthy in practice, especially at scale.
+These dimensions are often assessed using quantitative metrics at the model or output level, but their implications extend to system-level trust in engineering workflows.
+Performance and robustness further shape technical quality.
+Performance includes response time, efficiency, scalability, and resilience to denial-of-service-like behaviours, while robustness concerns correct behaviour under invalid inputs or stressful conditions.
+Security is also critical, ensuring that systems resist misuse and vulnerabilities.
+In addition, cost—spanning developer time, computational resources, financial expense, and environmental impact-affects whether systems remain practical and trustworthy at scale.
+Even a correct system may be untrustworthy if it is prohibitively slow, fragile, or resource-intensive.

-\textit{Maintainability, robustness, and reproducibility reflect longer-term engineering trustworthiness.} Maintainability captures the ease of modifying AI-generated artefacts without introducing faults; robustness concerns correct behaviour under invalid inputs or stressful conditions; reproducibility refers to obtaining consistent results under the same conditions.
-These dimensions are particularly salient because AI agents can generate large volumes of artefacts that are difficult for humans to inspect or evolve, potentially undermining long-term system health.

-\textbf{Beyond technical quality, transparency, explainability, traceability, and accountability are critical for responsible reliance.} Transparency and explainability concern whether stakeholders can understand how and why decisions are made; traceability enables linking outputs to inputs, models, and processes; accountability requires that actions and decisions can be justified to different audiences.

-\textit{Several dimensions address the epistemic and ethical limits of AI software engineers.} Epistemic humility~\cite{katz2025need}, which is the recognition and communication of uncertainty, limitations, and potential biases is necessary to avoid overconfidence and misuse.
-Fairness, bias mitigation, privacy, regulatory compliance, and the use of relevant and representative data are likewise essential, particularly given the societal reach of software systems.
-Failures along these dimensions may not be immediately visible at the code level, yet they significantly erode trust over time.